Garrett Gerloff

 Garrett James Gerloff (born August 1, 1995) is an American motorcycle racer who has competed in the Superbike World Championship since 2020.

-He was a two-time champion MotoAmerica in the Supersport class after taking first place overall in 2016 and 2017.
+He was a two-time MotoAmerica champion in the Supersport class after taking first place overall in 2016 and 2017.

 Career

 Early career

 Beginning in 2007, Gerloff began competing in the Western Eastern Roadracing Association (WERA).
 By the 2010 and 2011 seasons, he was competing and finishing first and second overall in the Superbike and Superstock categories on a Yamaha 600.

 Following success in the WERA national series, Gerloff stepped up to the AMA Daytona Sportbike Championship in 2011 and 2012 beginning in the regional series before moving into the national competition in 2013.
-In his two years in the Daytona Sportbike Championship, he finished 3rd in 2013 and 6th in 2014.
-When MotoAmerica took the place as the national road racing competition, Gerloff landed in the MotoAmerica Supersport class in 2015, finishing 3rd on his first attempt.
+In his two years in the Daytona Sportbike Championship, he finished third in 2013 and sixth in 2014.
+When MotoAmerica took the place as the national road racing competition, Gerloff landed in the MotoAmerica Supersport class in 2015, finishing third on his first attempt.
 He become champion in the Supersport class in 2016 and 2017.